skribeworks

 The Celestial Bridge that connects the High Realms

 According to the Church of the High Gods there are Nine Realms.
 They include the Heavens, where fallen heroes go when they die.
 All the places where the people, animals and plants live.
 This is often called the Overworld or Overground.
-And the places where the devils, demons, and the souls of the dead dwell. […]
+And the places where the devils, demons, and the souls of the dead dwell.
+One especially curious feature about these Nine Realms is that according to most sources there […]

 Words: Saerk